Bosnia and Herzegovina–Croatia relations: Property restitution

-The 2001 agreement on Yugoslavia's succession issues foresaw a follow-up bilateral agreement on the restitution of specific properties of Bosnia and Herzegovina on the territory of Croatia, which include petrol stations, hotels (such as the Hidrogradnja complex in Baška Voda), and assets at the ports of Sibenik and Ploče, for a total worth estimated at 10 billion euros.
+The 2001 agreement on Yugoslavia's succession issues foresaw a follow-up bilateral agreement on the restitution of specific properties of Bosnia and Herzegovina on the territory of Croatia, which include petrol stations, hotels (such as the Hidrogradnja complex in Baška Voda), and assets at the ports of Šibenik and Ploče, for a total worth estimated at 10 billion euros.
 64 such assets have been registered by the Republika Srpska entity, and 78 by the Federation entity; there is no State-level single registry.
 Negotiations for a bilateral agreement lasted until 2012, when they were discontinued due to Croatia's unwillingness to agree with Republika Srpska's request for a right to perpetual ownership of the properties.
 In 2018, Croatia adopted a law on state property management, allowing the rental of such properties with concessions for up to 30 years.
 This raised concerns in Bosnia and Herzegovina.